ibm-cloud-docs/vmwaresolutions/vcenter/vc_trial_hybrid_orderinginstance.md

 *  Three VLANs (Virtual LANs): one public VLAN and two private VLANs
 *  One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
 You can also add security zones by attaching additional VXLANs to new logical interfaces on the DLR.
 *  Two VMware NSX Edge Services Gateways:
   * A secure management services VMware NSX Edge Services Gateway (ESG) for outbound HTTPS management traffic, which is deployed by IBM as part of the management networking typology.
 This ESG is used by the IBM management VMs to communicate with specific external IBM management components that are related to automation.
-For more information, see [Configuring your network to use the customer-managed ESG](../vcenter/vc_esg_config.html#configuring-your-network-to-use-the-customer-managed-nsx-esg-with-your-vms).

     This ESG is not accessible to you and you cannot use it.
 If you modify it, you might not be able to manage the Single-node Trial for vCenter Server instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 In addition, note that using a firewall or disabling the ESG communications to the external IBM management components will cause {{site.data.keyword.vmwaresolutions_short}} to become unusable.
     {:important}
   * A secure customer-managed VMware NSX Edge Services Gateway for outbound and inbound HTTPS workload traffic, which is deployed by IBM as a template that can be modified by you to provide VPN access or public access.
-For more information, see [Does the customer-managed NSX Edge pose a security risk?](../vmonic/faq.html#does-the-customer-managed-nsx-edge-pose-a-security-risk-)

-For more information about networking components ordered when deploying the HCX on {{site.data.keyword.cloud_notm}} service, see [HCX on {{site.data.keyword.cloud_notm}} overview](../services/hcx_considerations.html).

 ### Virtual Server Instances

 The following virtual server instances (VSIs) are ordered:

-* A VSI for IBM CloudBuilder, which is shut down after the instance deployment is completed.
+* A VSI for IBM CloudBuilder, which is cancelled after the instance deployment is completed.
 * A Microsoft Windows Server VSI for Microsoft Active Directory (AD) is deployed and can be looked up.
 The VSI functions as the DNS for the instance where the hosts and VMs are registered.

 ### IBM-provided licenses and fees

 The following licenses are included with your Single-node Trial for vCenter Server instance order.

-* VMware vSphere Enterprise Plus 6.5u1
+* VMware vSphere Enterprise Plus 6.5
 * VMware vCenter Server 6.5
 * VMware NSX Service Providers Advanced Edition 6.4

 Single-node Trial for vCenter Server instances do not support Bring Your Own License.
 {:note}

-Additional support and services fees can apply.

 ## Technical specifications for VMware HCX on IBM Cloud

 The Single-node Trial for vCenter Server includes HCX on {{site.data.keyword.cloud_notm}}.
-For information about technical specifications and considerations for HCX on {{site.data.keyword.cloud_notm}}, see [VMware HCX on IBM Cloud overview](../services/hcx_considerations.html).
+The following components are ordered and included in the HCX on {{site.data.keyword.cloud_notm}} service.

+On-premises HCX instances include only licensing and activation.
+{:note}

+### An active/passive pair of VMware NSX Edge Services Gateways for HCX Management

+* CPU: 6 vCPU
+* RAM: 8 GB
+* Disk: 3 GB VMDK

+### HCX Management Appliance - virtual machine

+* CPU: 4 vCPU
+* RAM: 12 GB
+* Disk: 60 GB VMDK

+Additional HCX appliances are deployed during configuration as necessary for L2 connectivity, WAN optimization, and gateway connections.

+### Networking

+* One public portable subnet with 16 IP addresses
+* Two private portable subnets with 64 IP addresses
+* Eight IP addresses from private portable vMotion subnet

 ## Requirements and planning for ordering Single-node Trial for vCenter Server instances